 Never start with the start: When timeline mapping, start close to the middle of the timeline so that earlier things have sufficient space to unfold.

 Create relations: GIGA-mapping is both descriptive and generative.
-Use the mapping to create relations that are not there today.
+Use the mapping to create relations that are not there now.
 What relations should be created to make the system function better?

 Design early: Sketch and draw from the beginning.
 Do not stick to text only, but do not get locked in to your design ideas too early.
 Keep your ideas open-ended, and avoid letting them become guidance for the mapping process and research.
 Do not let early ideas bias your investigations.
-Gigamapping is a composit approach that is both analytical and solution driven.
-Investigate the system by proposing interventions, ideas and innovations and test them through scenarios.
+Gigamapping is a composite approach that is both analytical and solution driven.
+Investigate the system by proposing interventions, ideas and innovations, and test them through scenarios.
 How would the system cope with or react to particular solutions and ideas?
 To do this, you need to develop your scenarios and design drafts well.

 Don’t over-design: Be sensitive to when designing becomes over-designing.
 Be suspicious toward overly designed maps where things line up too nicely.
-Does this really represent the “real world”?
+Does this really represent the ‘real world’?